threefoldtech/info_grid/src/faq/faq.md

 ***

-### Can I run multiple Farmerbots on a single computer?
-How can I install a second Farmerbot for a different farm on the same computer?

-You can run multiple Farmerbots on the same computer, as long as each Farmerbot is associated with only one farm.
-Note that you also need to have a separate twin for each farm.
-Currently, each Farmerbot can only control a single twin account, and each twin should only oversee a single farm.

-You can follow the same process as with the first Farmerbot, with the new seed phrase associated with the new farm.
-You simply need to install the second Farmerbot in a different directory and it won't interfere with the other Farmerbot.
-This means that  each Farmerbot will need its own `.env` and `config` files.

-***

 ### I did an update on my Farmerbot and now all my 3Nodes are waking up.
 Is this an expected behaviour?

 Yes, this is an expected behaviour.
 When you restart the Farmerbot, it will then proceed to reboot all the 3Nodes of your farm.

-***

-### I deleted the log files in the config folder, but no new log files have been generated.
-How can I generate new log files for the Farmerbot?

-You can always get the logs from docker too via `docker compose logs` (run this command in the folder where your docker compose file is located).
-You can restart the Farmerbot to start the logging to file again (keep in mind that it will execute the periodic wakeup for all nodes at startup).

-You should also make sure that you didn't use a different file structure.

-***

-### When running the Farmerbot, I get the following: "error: UnauthorizedToChangePowerTarget".
-What can I do to fix this?

-It means that the twin associated with the `SECRET` you loaded into the Farmerbot is not the owner of the farm.
-In other words, this error means that you provided a wrong mnemonic.

-Note that only the twin of the farm is able to set the node power on chain (`setNodePower`).

 ***